Welcome & Module 6 Orientation

 - M05: The components that make up a system (chambers, valves, feedthroughs)

 Module 6 completes the picture with the two active components: pumps (which create vacuum) and gauges (which measure it).
 You'll learn how different pump types work, what determines their performance, and how to recognise when a pump isn't behaving normally.
-You'll also understand R1-FLT-EXH — the oil mist filter — in detail, connecting back to the backstreaming concept from Module 2.
+You'll also be able to explain R1-FLT-EXH — the oil mist filter — in detail, connecting back to the backstreaming concept from Module 2.

 Remember the foundational challenge: vacuum is invisible.
 You cannot see whether a pump is creating vacuum or losing it, whether oil is migrating toward your chamber, or whether pressure is falling or stalled.